holycrap872/ucls-ml-ai/CourseMaterial/course_documents/ai_course_overview.md

 - In-class discussion

-## Unit 1 - Programming Bootcamp
+## Unit 1 - Introduction to Data Science

+#### Texts:

+- *Computational and Inferential Thinking,* by Ani Adhikari, John DeNero, and David Wagner

 #### Objectives:

 - Refresh previously learned programming skills.
-- Develop debugging techniques to quickly identify issues.
-- Utilize git to save work and collaborate with classmates.
-- Learn the importance of unit testing for documentation and speed of development.
-- Appreciate the utility of using types to reduce errors.
+- Understand how to run simple statistical experiments on a computer.
+- Learn how to utilize a simple data presentation library.
+- Practice pulling out knowledge from a dataset.
+- Experiment with different parameters to understand how they affect the problem.
+- Create a lab report that is able to justify conclusions reached during exploration.

 #### Essential Questions:

+- How can we use the power of computers to run better experiments?
-- What are the best practices to use when working on a software project?
+- What is the best way to represent data to make it easy to understand?

 #### Formative Assessments: